ashedpotatoes/CS303/README.md

 If the user entered a state that isn't on the list, then the program will give an error message.

-The final part of the assignment doesn't have anything for the user to modify, it just fills in a queue with values and then modifies it.
-However, this can be altered by switching the values around in the loop to be a higher integer value or by pushing a value on after the fact.
+The final part of the assignment doesn't have anything for the user to modify, it just fills in a queue with values and then modifies the order.
+However, the values can be altered by switching the values around in the loop to be a different (positive) integer value or by pushing a value on after the loop has executed.

 I have included two screenshots below, one is with a string that isn't a palindrome but a correct state.
 The other is with a palindrome but an incorrect state.
 In both instances, the modification of the queue is correct.